Shuangjiangkou

 Shuangjiangkou (双江口镇) is a rural town in Ningxiang City, Hunan Province, China.
 It is surrounded by Chengjiao Subdistrict and Jinghuapu Township on the west, Jinzhou Town and Lijingpu Subdistrict on the southeast, Zhuliangqiao Township, Gaotangling Subdistrict and Jinggang Town of Wangcheng District on the northeast, and Henglongqiao Town on the northwest.
 As of the 2000 census it had a population of 82,000 and an area of 155 km2.

 History

 In December 2015, Zhuliangqiao Township was merged into Shuangjiangkou Town.

-Administrative division
+Administrative divisions

 The Town is divided into 13 villages and four communities: